-A final salary pension, also known as defined benefits, can provide a guaranteed income for the rest of your life following your retirement.
-The value of your final salary pension is calculated using a percentage of your final salary, which is then multiplied by the number of years you have been registered in the final salary pension scheme.
+A final salary scheme, also known as a defined benefit pension, can provide a guaranteed income for the rest of your life following your retirement.
+The value of your defined benefit is calculated using a percentage of your salary at the point of your retirement, which is then multiplied by the number of years you have been in the scheme.

-Unlike a defined contribution pension wherein an employer or employee make regular contributions to a pension pot, the amount you receive under a final salary pension scheme is guaranteed and paid directly to you, without pressuring you to use your pension pot in future decisions.
+Unlike a defined contribution (also known as money purchase schemes) wherein an employer or employee make regular contributions to a savings pot, the amount you receive under a defined benefit scheme is guaranteed and paid directly to you.

-There are two types of final salary pension schemes, these are:
+There are two types of defined benefit schemes, these are:

-This YouTube video provides more information about final salary pensions.
+This YouTube video provides more information about defined benefit schemes.

 What is a final salary pension transfer?